-Coronis Health, Primary & Specialty Physicians
+Coronis Health, Primary & Specialty Physician

 Coronis Health knows that orthopedic billing and revenue cycle presents a unique set of challenges.
 Many internal and external billing teams struggle with every piece of the billing process.
 Coronis Health has decades of experience, offering you the best of the best in medical billing.
 If your practice is struggling with orthopedic billing, Coronis is here to help.

 Orthopedic billing covers a wide scope of services and procedures.
 Orthopedic medical billers are required to know coding, understand the billing process, and know the payor specific guidelines.
 In order to be proactive and receive revenue without delay, the Orthopedic biller/coder is responsible to code the procedures and diagnosis codes and works closely with the providers to educate and to obtain specific answers in order to code correctly.
 Submitting claims, posting payments, following up on rejections or denials, confirming accurate payment and billing patients are also processes followed by the Orthopedic billers.

 - Report based on components of history, exam, and medical decision making.

 - New Injury/problem; exacerbation of a previous injury/problem; unanticipated change in the condition; change in treatment plan.

 - Operative Report is sent electronically through Ebridge.